deployphp/docs/hosts.md

 ...
 ~~~

-Hosts that get started with `.` (*dot*) are called hidden and does not visible outside that file.
+Hosts that start with `.` (*dot*) are called hidden and are not visible outside that file.

-To define localhost in inventory files add `local` key:
+To define localhost in inventory files add a `local` key:

 ~~~yaml
 localhost: